 To deactivate it, click More Actions, and a menu will appear.
 Here you can select to deactivate the template.

-To delete the record, select the black X mark.
+To delete the record, select the template and click the X icon in the command bar.

 The Article is a document that helps customer service representatives resolve cases.
 Articles have to go through an approval process.
 Most users cannot see articles until they are approved.
 Articles can have the status of draft, unapproved or approved.